anniesullie/crbug-to-github/README.md

 This extension allows you to navigate to a crbug page, click a button, and import the bug into a github repository.

 ## Setup
-You need to set up API access for both Google Project Hosting API and GitHub to make the extension work.
+You can [download](https://chrome.google.com/webstore/a/google.com/detail/migrate-crbug-to-github/hhiilahjifpaibhpbnhhhlgblambpgcn) the extension or [load it as an unpacked extension](https://developer.chrome.com/extensions/getstarted#unpacked).
+Then you need to set up API access for both Google Project Hosting API and GitHub to make the extension work.
 ### Google Project Hosting API setup.
 Follow [these directions](https://developers.google.com/api-client-library/python/guide/aaa_apikeys#acquiring-api-keys) to create an API key, which are summarized here:
   1. Go to [Google Developers Console](https://console.developers.google.com/)